dezerter96/ansible-kubernetes-deploy/README.md

 The main ansible playbook is described in the file **kubernetes.yml**.
 The file describes the necessary tasks required for correct cluster configuration.
 The file **azure-pipelines.yml** contains a pipeline where the individual steps of the kubernetes cluster building process are described.

+# ⎈ Kubernetes cluster
+The deployed Kubernetes cluster consists of one master and two nodes.
+Traffic to individual services can be handled using LoadBalancer.